 I was recently contacted by some old friends, some of whom I haven’t seen since I was 16 years old.
 These friends were part of London’s early squat party scene.
 This scene was distinct from ‘raves’ heard so much about in the mainstream press, where the mantra of “free party faceless techno” reacted against the notion of superstar DJ’s worshipped by dancers.
 Rather, DJ’s and sound-makers tended to be dimly lit, out of view, and amongst the dancers.

 The free party scene was born out of punk, travellers, black sound system culture, a DIY ethos, and the drug ecstasy.
 My friends learnt how to build sound systems and their own sound-making equipment.
 I shared my soldering skills my grandpa taught me while sitting on his knee.
 My friends understood how to build things, operate generators, and drive large trucks.
-I got the sense that some gained that knowledge from the building trade, or from their parents.
+I got the sense that some gained that knowledge from the building trade, from their parents, or other worlds I did not inhabit.
 It was a different kind of knowledge than I had grown up with.

 I always found maker culture slightly strange when it gained prominence, it seems far removed from the maker culture of my predominantly working-class friends who put so much effort and gained so much expertise from their/our culture of making.
 Maker culture seemed to have lost its memory of earlier times.
 I’m reminded of a recent Keynote made Dr Johan Soderberg at a conference in the University of Nicosia in Cyprus which has a burgeoning maker/hacker culture in country dived by war.
 Johan quoted the socialist arts and crafts activist William Morris (1834-1896) “workers struggles continue under a different name” to discuss how struggles are re-named to become something else.
 He suggested swapping the word ‘worker’ with ‘hacker’ or ‘maker’ to highlight how re-naming can erase the collective memory of a struggle.